simonprickett/mongodb-hotel-jobs/README.md

 * Python 3 ([download](https://www.python.org/downloads/)) - we've tested this project with Python 3.12 on macOS Sequoia.
 * Git command line tools ([download](https://git-scm.com/downloads)).
 * Your favorite code editor, to edit configuration files and browse/edit the code if you wish.
 [Visual Studio Code](https://code.visualstudio.com/) is great for this.
+* Access to an instance of [CrateDB](https://console.cratedb.cloud) in the cloud.
-* Access to an instance of CrateDB in the cloud.
+* Access to an instance of [MongoDB](https://www.mongodb.com/cloud/atlas/register) in the cloud.
-* Access to an instance of MongoDB in the cloud.
+* Optional: Access to an instance of [Grafana](https://grafana.com/get/) in the cloud.

 ## Getting the Code